 Board of Directors

-Dr. Mary Munsell Abroe holds a Ph.D. in American history from Loyola University Chicago, and she teaches American and European history at the College of Lake County in north suburban Chicago, Illinois.
-A member of SHAF’s Board of Directors since 2000, she is also a trustee of the Civil War Preservation Trust and past president of the Civil War Round Table of Chicago.
+Dr. Mary Munsell Abroe holds a PhD in American history from Loyola University Chicago, and she teaches Western Civilization and American history at the College of Lake County in north suburban Chicago, Illinois.
+A member of SHAF’s board of directors since 2000, she is a past trustee of the American Battlefield Trust and current chair of its Alumni Board as well as a past president of the Civil War Round Table of Chicago.
+She also sits on the board of the National Museum of Civil War Medicine.

-Dr. Tom Clemens is a history professor at Hagerstown Community College and a longtime NPS volunteer interpreter and living history presenter.
-He is a founding member of SHAF, has been President since 1989, and is eternally grateful for the generosity and dedication of our members.
+Dr. Tom Clemens is a history professor emeritus at Hagerstown Community College and a longtime NPS volunteer interpreter and living history presenter.
+He is a founding member of SHAF, has been its President since 1989, and is eternally grateful for the generosity and dedication of our members.
+He is the editor of Ezra Carman’s The Maryland Campaign of September, 1862: Volume I, South Mountain, and Vol.II, Antietam.

 Bill Maharay has served as the treasurer of SHAF for most of the organization’s existence; he works for the Federal government in a senior financial management position, and has been actively involved in several historic restoration projects.
 For the last 28 years, Bill has lived in and restored a 1790s house that was used as a headquarters and hospital after the battle of Antietam.